The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Astrophysical implications

 During the bound phase, the tidal field primarily influences the inner matter flow.
 The plateaus in the fundamental-frequency ratio in Fig.~\ref{fig:FreqRatio} imply that a subset of the matter flow may undergo resonant locking near the corresponding rational ratio, leading to coherent, phase-locked dynamics.
 Such coherence may in turn affect the characteristic oscillations of disks, such as p-, g-, and c-modes.
 Moreover, the disk oscillations modulate electromagnetic~(EM) emissions, such as X-rays, from the disk~\cite{Wagoner:1998hh}, affecting quasi-periodic oscillations~(QPOs) in X-ray light curves from accreting BHs.
 Twin peaks of high-frequency QPOs in a ratio of $2:3$ have been reported repeatedly, motivating phenomenological models generically in the form of a non-linear resonance associated with epicyclic oscillations~\cite{Abramowicz:2001bi,Kluzniak:2001ar,Abramowicz:2011xu,Ingram:2019mna,Kluzniak:2001ar,Horak:2004hp,2009A&A...499..535H,Rebusco:2004ba},

 where $\delta_r$ and $\delta_\theta$ are radial and polar perturbations from a fiducial equatorial circular orbit, respectively; $\Omega_r$ and $\Omega_\theta$ are the corresponding radial and vertical epicyclic frequencies, respectively; $S_r$ and $S_\theta$ represent source terms responsible for non-linear resonances.
 Although this framework can explain the observed frequency and amplitude, the physical origin of the non-linear coupling remains unclear~\cite{Abramowicz:2011xu}.
-We find that the source terms,~$S_r$ and $S_\theta$, naturally arise in the presence of tidal perturbations, thereby opening a novel avenue to explore possible excitation channels of such a resonant pair.
+We find that tidal perturbations naturally contribute to $S_r$ and $S_\theta$, indicating that tidal effects could, in principle, affect the excitation of such a resonant pair.
+We emphasize, however, that the present discussion is not sufficient to quantify the role of tidal effects, particularly in the absence of comparisons with other possible mechanisms, such as forced oscillations of an accretion disk by external periodic perturbations~\cite{Lee:2004bp} or g-mode oscillations excited through coupling with a warp~\cite{2003PASJ...55..801K,Kato:2004vs}.

 After the transition to chaotic phase, the inner matter flow tends to lose angular momentum due to tidal torques, thereby accreting to the BH.
 The plunging flow may deplete the inner region, and in turn, shift an effective inner truncation radius that is often inferred from the observed variability pattern in QPOs~\cite{Barret:2005wd,Barret:2007df}.
 This then raises concerns for estimates of BH spin based on an inner-disk radius identified with an ISCO radius.
 We note that the matter flow around the BH in LMC X-3, for example, analyzed in Ref.~\cite{2010ApJ...718L.117S} remains in bound phase with $\epsilon={\cal O}(10^{-19})$, where $M\simeq 6.98M_\odot $, $M_{\rm ext}\simeq 3.63M_\odot$, $b\simeq 9.16\times 10^9~{\rm km}$~\cite{2014ApJ...794..154O}, consistent with the observed long-term stability of the inferred inner radius.